w3f/polkadot-wiki/docs/learn/learn-nominator.md

   [NPoS election algorithm](learn-phragmen.md).
 This selection is based on stake and is made using the [bags-list](./learn-staking-advanced.md#bags-list).
 - **active nominator:** a nominator who came out of the NPoS election algorithm backing an active validator.
-Staking rewards are received by the top
-  {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :polkadot }}
-  {{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :kusama }}
-  nominators ranked by stake.
-When slashing occurs, all the active nominators backing the validator get slashed (also those who do not receive rewards due to oversubscription issues).
+When slashing occurs, all the active nominators backing the validator get slashed.

 ![Nominator Election](../assets/staking/nominator-election.png)